-- 1. It will be the responsibility of the bus driver to be thoroughly familiar with and abide by the relevant sections of; the statutes and regulations of The Saskatchewan Highway Traffic Act, Board Policy 17 and Transportation administrative procedures and the Division's bus driver job descriptions. - 1.1 All bus drivers must hold a Class 5 license with an "S" endorsement prior to operating a school bus with students on board. - 1.2 All bus drivers must pass a medical examination every five years up to and including the age of 60.
-The bus driver must annually pass a Certificate of Medical Examination if 60 years or older. - 2.
+- 1. It will be the responsibility of the bus driver to be thoroughly familiar with and abide by the relevant sections of; the statutes and regulations of The Saskatchewan Highway Traffic Act, Board Policy 17 and Transportation administrative procedures and the Division's bus driver job descriptions. - 1.1 All bus drivers must hold a Class 1-5 license with an "S" endorsement prior to operating a school bus with students on board. - 1.2 All bus drivers must pass a medical examination as outlined in Saskatchewan Government Insurance (SGI) guidelines. - 2.
 Bus drivers must operate the bus in a safe and defensive manner at all times and to take no action that could in anyway compromise the safety and well-being of the students in his charge. - 3.
 Bus drivers must keep the bus in a clean, uncluttered and sanitary condition and operate the bus in a manner that promotes low maintenance and extended life of the bus. - 4.
-The bus driver must organize the morning schedule in order to complete the bus route safely and within the confines of The Saskatchewan Highway Traffic Act. - 4.1 The bus shall arrive at the school no later than five minutes prior to the first class bell and shall be parked and ready for boarding no later than five minutes prior to the afternoon dismissal. - 5.
+The bus driver must organize the morning schedule in order to complete the bus route safely and within the confines of The Saskatchewan Highway Traffic Act. - 4.1 The bus shall arrive at the school no later than five minutes prior to the first class bell and shall be parked and ready for boarding no later than five minutes prior to the afternoon dismissal as permitted by route constraints. - 5.
 The bus driver shall be aware of school attendance and School Division boundary lines. - 5.1 The bus driver shall confirm any questionable student locations or circumstances with the Manager of Transportation prior to providing transportation services. - 5.2 In the event that a questionable student boards the bus, the bus driver shall provide transportation for that day and confirm further transportation with the Manager of Transportation. - 6.
 The bus driver shall operate the bus in a physical condition unaltered by drugs, alcohol or the side effects of medication. - 6.1 The consumption of alcohol is not permitted for a minimum of ten (10) hours prior to operating the bus. - 6.2 Bus drivers receiving medical treatment are required to verify the safety and side effects of medication with their physician prior to operating a school bus. - 6.3 The Division may require all or any bus driver(s) to undergo drug testing. - 6.4 The Division considers violations of the drug, alcohol or performance altering medication requirements of this policy to be just cause for immediate dismissal without pay.